-Sam Moore, born in Miami, Florida and Dave Prater, born in Ocilla, Georgia.
+Sam Moore, was born in Miami, Florida and Dave Prater, was born in Ocilla, Georgia.
 Both men sang in church while growing up.
 They performed separately in Southern clubs during the 1950s and met each other in Miami’s King of Hearts Club in 1961.
 Following that meeting, the two singers became a duo and signed with Roulette Records, releasing a few mildly successful singles.

 In 1965, Sam & Dave got their big break, and signed with Atlantic Records which then turned over the duo to their affiliate, Stax Records, where they were paired with writing and production team, Isaac Hayes and David Porter.
 The writers gave Sam & Dave a string of hits including “You Don’t Know Like I Know” (1965), “Hold On!
-I’m Comin,’” (1966) and “Soul Man” (1967).
+I’m Comin” (1966) and “Soul Man” (1967).
 They were known for their exciting live performances during the late 1960s, filling rooms with their infectious energy.

 Unfortunately, the duo’s career became rocky in 1968, when Stax and Atlantic broke their partnership.
 This ended Sam & Dave’s relationship with writers Hayes and Porter, which significantly impacted their music.
 Additionally, Moore and Prater weren’t great friends off-stage, creating tension that ultimately led to their split in 1970.